mrdaemon/exosphere/docs/source/configuration.rst

 You can of course substitute the file extension with `.toml` or `.json` if you wish to use those formats instead.

-You can also ask exosphere where it expects the configuration file to be on your platform by running:
+You can also ask Exosphere where it expects the configuration file to be on your
+platform:

 .. code-block:: bash